Jerrody/vulkanite/README.md

 ```

 ## Result
-The Vulkan `VkResult` enum as been rename as [vk::Status] (this is the only enum/structure whose name is different ared to the C bindings).
+The Vulkan `VkResult` enum has been renamed to [vk::Status] (this is the only enum/structure whose name is different compared to the C bindings).
-Instead [`vk::Result<A>`] is defined as [Result<A, vk::Status>] and all Vulkan commands which return a Result in the inal specification instead
+Instead [`vk::Result<A>`] is defined as [Result<A, vk::Status>] and all Vulkan commands which return a Result in the final specification instead
 return a [vk::Result] now:
 ```rust
 let device = instance.create_device(&device_info)?;